 A business course gives you the opportunity to define your ambition … The sheer breadth of disciplines (such as economics, finance, marketing, human resources, management, strategy and law) gives you the chance to explore fields before finding the one that interests you most.

 The flexible nature of online study means that your study schedule can be made to fit around your professional and family commitments, not the other way around … Distance learning programmes give you complete access to your studies from anywhere in the world, 24/7.

 London School of Business and Finance

 A business degree is one of the most sought after credentials at university.
 It is also one of the most asked for by employers.
 All sectors of a modern economy rely on effective management, financial control and administration.
 A knowledge of business helps round out a CV.

 University of Tasmania

-Because business is a practical discipline, the best course for learning business is the one that teaches you exactly what you'd like to know.
-Do you want to build knowledge in accounting and finance, human resource management, managing people or marketing?
+Because business is a practical discipline, the best course is the one that teaches you exactly what you'd like to know.
+Do you want to build knowledge in accounting and finance, human resource management, managing people, or marketing?

-The good news is that general courses are widely available that will develop your skills across the key areas.
-A Certificate IV, Diploma, Advanced Diploma or Bachelor course in business are all good choices.
-Master of Commerce and most MBA programs also provide a balance of general business training and specialisation.
+The good news is that general programs are widely available that will develop your skills across the key areas.
+A Certificate IV, Diploma, Advanced Diploma or Bachelor of Commerce are all good choices.
+Master of Commerce and most MBA programs also provide a balance of general training and specialisation.

-If you want to focus on a particular business discipline, you can do that as well.
-Some examples are a Diploma of Marketing and Communication, and a Graduate Certificate in Human Resource Management.
+If you want to focus on a particular discipline, you can do that as well.
+An example is a Graduate Certificate in Human Resource Management.